The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Introduction

-several mathematical models in nonlinear acoustics have been deduced in the last century.
-One may regard nonlinear acoustics models by some approximations of the fully compressible Navier-Stokes equations with a heat conductive law under irrotational flows.
+Then, we will apply the Lighthill approximation \cite{Lighthill-1956,Blackstock-1963} to the nonlinear system \eqref{CNS}, where we only retain the terms of first- and second-order with small perturbations around the equilibrium state.
+Considering irrotational flows $\nabla\times\mathbf{u}=0$, which indicates $\mathbf{u}=-\nabla\psi$, several mathematical models in nonlinear acoustics have been deduced over the last century.
+One may regard nonlinear viscous acoustic wave models as approximations of the fully compressible Navier-Stokes equations under irrotational flows.
+Additionally, for inviscid fluids, the nonlinear system \eqref{CNS} with $\mu_{\mathrm{B}}=\mu_{\mathrm{V}}=0$ leads to nonlinear inviscid acoustic wave models by some approximations of the fully compressible Euler equations under irrotational flows.